 Being supported, heard and acknowledged through therapy can be helpful to understand and overcome personal hindrances and feelings.
-Whether that’s feeling stuck, overwhelmed, consumed or something in between.
-Therapy can also be a source of self-care and a path to wellness.
-No matter if you need help in a crisis or if you want to learn more about yourself, your relationships and how your life experiences impact you or even if you’d like to achieve both, I can help you make sense of what's going on for you, putting names to unexplained feelings all the while providing you with company and empathy.
+No matter if you need help in a crisis or if you want to learn more about yourself, I can help you make sense of what's going on for you, putting names to unexplained feelings all the while providing you with company and empathy.

 My role as a counsellor is not to give you advice, but instead to help you understand the root causes to develop your own insights and pathways to positive change.

 My practice is person-centred.
 This means that you and your best interests are placed at the core, taking into account your mental, physical and emotional needs.
 I may use tools and techniques from different modalities to tailor an individual approach for you.
 We will work together to explore your perspective and experiences and ultimately understand your sense of value.

 I create a warm, welcoming and accepting environment for you to comfortably explore your thoughts and feelings with curious compassion.
 Ultimately, developing a deeper understanding of your life experiences to create positive change.

 Over the years, I have worked in both the public and private sector, including the NHS, supporting adults with a variety of issues, including: anxiety, depression, stress, self-esteem, bereavement, loss, suicidal ideation, suicide, self-harm, work-related issues, disabilities, racism and mother-daughter relationships.